krazys/manuFacAnalytics/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Created Utils in Typescript.

-The “Flavanoids” & “Gamma” Table displayed after starting the project
+# Additional Information
+This project includes utility functions written in TypeScript.
+After starting the project, you can explore the "Flavanoids" and "Gamma" tables for data analysis.

 ![image](https://github.com/krazys/manuFacAnalytics/assets/25668626/3d359e19-7cb1-48dc-a63f-bdf0195a56aa)